agraef/raptor/README.md

 Raptor provides some keyboard shortcuts (mostly function keys) to control the most important functions of the patch.
 Note that to make these work, the patch must have keyboard focus.
-F1, F2 and F3 will mute/unmute the corresponding part, F4 toggles the metronome clicks, F5 toggles the "Hold" control of all parts, F8 changes presets by cycling through them, and F9 starts and stops playback.
+F1, F2 and F3 will mute/unmute the corresponding part, F4 toggles the metronome clicks, F5 and F6 toggle the "Hold" and "Pause" controls of all parts, F7 switches the assignment of the sustain pedal (see "Other Controllers" below) between "Hold" and "Pause", F8 changes presets by cycling through them, and F9 starts and stops playback.
 Also, the cursor keys on the numeric keypad let you control the harmonicity sweep functions in the "harm-sweep" subpatch.

 ## Controller Assignments